Grades are due at 12:00 noon on these dates:

 - If you do not see a class you need access to, contact your department to find out why you are not listed as the instructor.

-- Click on Roll (in the Links column) for the grade roll you need.
+- Click "Roll" (in the Links column) for the grade roll you need.

 You can see the grade roll status on the Grade Roll Selection page or in the grade roll itself.